Cowboy Cave at Red Rock

 Overview of Cowboy Cave Hike

-This is one of those hikes that you need to with someone who has been there before as if you try to find the caves yourself, you may not find them.
-The hike to the area where the caves are located is not that hard and then you will need to scramble up the mountain to the cave entrance.
-The scramble up the mountain does have some steep areas with exposure.
+Located in Red Rock Canyon, this is one of those hikes that you need to with someone who has been there before as if you try to find the caves yourself, you may not find them.

 - Route Type: Out and Back

 - Difficulty: Easy hike with elevation gain until you get to the climb to the caves where there is some scrambling.
 There are places that could be a concern if you are afraid of heights and/or exposure.

 - Time: The hike should be able to be completed in 1 to 1.5 hours, depending on how long you explore inside the cave.